Augmented-Design-Capability-Studio/Design_Rationale_Lightbulb/README.md

 3. Select a frame that you want to attach the lightbulb to.
 Run the plugin by going to Plugins > Development > Lightbulb Switch.

 4. The plugin will make a copy of the lightbulb widget and attach it to the upper right corner of the frame.

+* The plugin might continue to show a message at the bottom of the screen.
+This is a known bug, but doesn't affect the functionality.
+Click cancel if needed.